 What is the linked Membership scheme?

 Any member eligible for CSSC membership because of their civil service or public sector employment or pension is known as a Qualifying Member.
-All Qualifying Members are able to link up to three of their friends and family to their membership, allowing them to join CSSC when they would not ordinarily be able to.
+All Qualifying Members are able to link up to six of their friends and family to their membership, allowing them to join CSSC when they would not ordinarily be able to.
 These are called Linked Members.
 The Qualifying Member and their Linked Members make up one Membership Unit.

 How is the Linked Membership different to normal membership?

 Linked Members may use their membership in all the same ways as Qualifying Members.
 They will have their own membership number, their own membership card and their own vote at AGMs.
 They will be able to take part in events, activities and benefits completely independently of their Qualifying member (this includes local, regional and national activities).

 Linked Members are welcome to volunteer with CSSC, but there are a few exceptions to the positions of responsibility that they can hold, including:

 Linked members must be aged 18 or over (Qualifying Members must be 16 or over).

 Can Linked Members link to their membership?

 A regulation change came into place as at 1 September 2018, stating that all Linked Members, providing they have held CSSC membership for one year after 1 September 2018, may link up to six new members.